vladbortnik/recipe-web-app/README.md

 4. **Build and run the containers**:

     ```bash
-    docker-compose up --build
+    docker-compose up --build -d
     ```

 5. **Access the application**:
-    - The web application will be accessible at `http://localhost:5001`.
+    - The web application will be accessible at `http://localhost:5002`.

 6. **Stop the services**: